Homemade Fudge Brownies

 fudgy brownies cut into squares and one positioned to see the inside of the brownie

-By way of something, I discovered long ago that the best brownies come from using ingredients I just about always have on hand, only a little bit more work than box brownies, and I haven’t grabbed a boxed brownie mix from the shelf in longer than I can remember.
+By way of something, I discovered long ago that the best brownies come from using ingredients I just about always have on hand, only a little bit more work than the ones from a box, and I haven’t grabbed a box mix from the shelf in longer than I can remember.

 sliced homemade brownies